raphaelsulzer/mesh-tools/README.md

 ### sample

-Sample a mesh.
+Sample points on a mesh.

 ### collapse

-Apply the edge collapse algorithm.
+Apply the edge collapse algorithm to a triangle mesh.

 ## Installation